 We maintain an annual cash incentive compensation program pursuant to which our executive officers are eligible to earn cash bonuses based upon their achievement of certain objective corporate goals as well as certain individual goals set by our Compensation Committee at the beginning of that fiscal year.
-To date, no cash incentive compensation has been paid to our executives other than in accordance with this program except (i) in the first year of employment in order to attract strong candidates to accept offers of employment and (ii) with respect to 2020, the annual cash incentive compensation for executives was based on achievements different from the goals implemented in early 2020 prior to the impact of the COVID-19 pandemic.

-For 2021, our annual cash incentive compensation program was based on two components: (i) joint objectives for all executive officers, weighted 85% and (ii) individual objectives for each officer, weighted 15%.
+For 2022, our annual cash incentive compensation program was based on two components: (i) joint objectives for all executive officers, weighted 85% and (ii) individual objectives for each officer, weighted 15%.